 Summary The Gonja people are located in the north part of Ghana, and wealth is concentrated in the southern half of the country.
 Most people in the north still live off subsistence farming beside mud-brick, thatched-roof structures.
 Family incomes are often so low that children stay home to work fields rather than attend school.
 Poverty remains "endemic in Northern Ghana with people facing formidable challenges with regards to water, food and employment opportunities."
-The literacy rate of the Gonja is reported to be no more than 5%.
+The literacy rate of the Gonja is reported to be less than 10%.

 Ministry Obstacles The very low literacy rate of the Gonja people largely requires an oral presentation of the Gospel message, both for evangelism and discipleship purposes.

 Outreach Ideas Communicating with stories from scripture will be useful and probably effective.
 Recordings and videos will also be helpful.